She was denied a student visa to the US three times, but she doesn't feel guilty: "I cried a lot"

 It was the third date and she felt “more than ready.”
 “In the application I submitted in August, I did not mention the family that hosted me during my time working in the US, but I did.
 I added my brand”, he told LA NACION.
 However, the last devastating “no” came.

 “I cried a lot that day… I still remember it and it affects me.
-I felt helpless and disappointed, the world falling apart because I had already made my plans there.
-I was sure that my visa would be approved this time I already understood what they were asking of me: the relationships with my land and that’s why I created the brand.”He revealed.
+I felt helpless and disappointed and the world fell apart because I had already made my plans there.
+I was sure that my visa would be approved this time I already understood what they were asking of me: relationships with my land and that’s why I created the brand.”He revealed.

 Almost in tears, he told LA NACION that he didn’t understand how his entire future hinged on the label “approved” or “rejected.”
-“It hurt me a lot to understand that I couldn’t share with the children I was taking care of, especially because I imagined them growing up,” she said, adding that she knows many.
-Oh couple They didn’t enjoy the work experience, but it wasn’t for them.
+“It pained me to understand that I couldn’t share with the children I was taking care of, especially because I envisioned them growing up,” she said, adding that she knows many.
+Oh couple They don’t enjoy work experience, but they don’t have it.
 “In desperation, it’s the word”he added.

 At 26, his idea of emigration is firm, but after three “no’s,” It was forced to expand its range of options to include Chile, Spain and the United Arab EmiratesBut no decision has been taken yet.

-Beyond his dream of living in America, Rojano has no plans to do so illegally, an option that thousands of Latin American citizens attempt daily.
+Beyond his dream of living in the U.S., Rojano has no plans to do so illegally, an option thousands of Latin American citizens attempt daily.
 While there were those who suggested she pay a “coyote,” she explained that “that’s not an option” for her.
 “I thought everything would be easy, but because I wanted to do things legally and correctly, this happened to me”the mountain

 “Music ninja.
 Analyst.
 Typical coffee lover.
 Travel evangelist.
 Proud explorer.”